NBA Rumors: Nikola Vucevic Could Sign Four-Year, $140.6 Million With Mavericks In Free Agency, Per ‘HoopsHype’

 “Obviously I’ve had a great seven years here, but at the same time, we’ll see what happens,” Vucevic said.

 Nikola Vucevic’s decision will likely depend on what type of contract the Magic are willing to offer him next July.
-If the Magic give him a contract less than what he thinks he deserves, Vucevic may consider seeking for a huge payday somewhere else.
+If the Magic give him a contract less than what he thinks he deserves, Vucevic may consider seeking a huge payday somewhere else.
 One of the NBA teams who could express strong interest in signing Vucevic is the Dallas Mavericks.

 According to Josh Robbins of The Athletic, as quoted by HoopsHype, the Mavericks have been keeping an eye on Nikola Vucevic in the past months.
 After the February NBA trade deadline, the Mavericks were reportedly sending several members of their front office to watch some of Vucevic’s games.